JaiiR320/Notable/notes/Buffer Manager.md

 ### Summary
 Buffer pool is chunk of memory allocated for DBMS that contains frames equal in size as system block size.
 Frames may be empty or contain a disk page.
 Flow of events [^1]
+Moving blocks from disk to memory is 1 I/O, updating disk is not, writing to disk is.

 ## Buffer Pool Scheduling
 ![](@attachment/Clipboard_2022-03-28-10-03-30.png)